cloudmesh-community/fa18-523-71/paper/paper.md

-- Big Data Storage\:

-With data being sourced from various disparate data sources and connected devices as is the case working with Internet of Things (IoT), the data storage platforms need to be very flexible as the incoming data is in the order of billions of terabytes.
+- *Big Data Storage:* With data being sourced from various disparate data sources and connected devices as is the case working with Internet of Things (IoT), the data storage platforms need to be very flexible as the incoming data is in the order of billions of terabytes.
 Also, the rate at which data is input to a data storage platform is unlike the natural data speed.
 One of the main features the companies seek is hosting data in cloud systems so that the data is kept publicly secure and as per the company requirements.
 PaaS (Platform as a Service) is one such model the companies are eyeing, to serve their purpose of effectively handling the continuous inward flow of diversified data and hosting them on cloud as PaaS provides this functionality.